msteffan/fundamentals/06_chapter/02_lesson.md

 x[0]; // Evaluates to 'd'
   ```

-But the variable `x` there is unnecessary - it's just standing in for `['d', 'e', 'f']`.
+But the variable `x` there is unnecessary - it's just standing in for <code>['d', 'e', 'f']</code>.
 We can access that element directly from `arrayOfArrays` using the following syntax:

 ```javascript
 arrayOfArrays[1][0]; // Evaluates to 'd'